Silkefrank/openapc-de/README.md

 - [Max Delbrück Center for Molecular Medicine (MDC)](https://www.mdc-berlin.de/1161876/de/about_the_mdc/structure/administr ation/library)

+## Experimental: Austrian Science Fund (FWF)

+A data contribution from the [Austrian Science Funds (FWF)](http://fwf.ac.at) has been partially included (100 entries) for testing purposes.

 ## Dataset

 Information on both open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.

-In total,  8 536 044 € for  6 638 articles were paid by the participating unviversities.
-Average  fee is 1 285.9 € and the median 1 214 €.
+In total,  8 754 466 € for  6 738 articles were paid by the participating unviversities.
+Average  fee is 1 299.3 € and the median 1 218 €.

 ### Open Access Journals

-At the moment, the dataset releases information on 6 585 articles in open access journals which charge publication fees.
-Total expenditure amounts to  8 448 203 €.
-Average  fee is 1 282.9 € and the median 1 212 €.
+At the moment, the dataset releases information on 6 599 articles in open access journals which charge publication fees.
+Total expenditure amounts to  8 467 378 €.
+Average  fee is 1 283.1 € and the median 1 212 €.

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).